openpmix/prrte/src/tools/prte/prte.1.md

 `prte` will establish a DVM that can be used to execute subsequent applications.
 Use of `prte` can be advantageous, for example, when you want to execute a number of short-lived tasks.
-In such cases, the time required to start the PRRTE DVM can be a significant fraction of the time to execute the overall application.
+In such cases, the time required to start the PRTE DVM can be a significant fraction of the time to execute the overall application.
 Thus, creating a persistent DVM can speed the overall execution.
 In addition, a persistent DVM will support executing multiple parallel applications while maintaining